Nursing homes in the Sun Belt had months to prepare for rising coronavirus cases. They still weren’t ready.

 In California, for instance, critics say the state expects too much of local agencies in carrying out its directives.

-“While the state has required that facilities come up with plans for comprehensive testing, they have not offered any meaningful assistance in getting any testing done, relying instead on the idea that county departments of public health would shoulder this burden,” wrote Mike Dark, of a group called California Advocates for Nursing Home Reform, in an email.
+“While the state has required that facilities come up with plans for comprehensive testing, they have not offered any meaningful assistance in getting any testing done, relying instead on the idea that county departments of public health would shoulder this burden,” Mike Dark of California Advocates for Nursing Home Reform said in an email.
 “For many rural and poor counties, especially after covid-19 carved a crater in tax revenues, there just aren’t any resources to get this done, so the plan is just a mirage.”

-Similarly, he wrote, the poorer counties don’t have the means to provide help with obtaining PPE, or even training nursing home staffers in how to use it properly.
+Similarly, he wrote, the poorer counties do not have the means to provide help with obtaining PPE, or even training nursing home staffers in how to use it properly.
 And the determination to “cohort” and isolate residents who have tested positive varies widely from nursing home to nursing home.

 “Some do, and some do not,” he wrote.
 “But cohorting and isolating is useless if you have the same sick and overworked aides seeing covid-positive and covid-negative residents.”

 Optimism, as the virus continues to rage, is carefully couched.
-“This is not a short-term sprint,” said Buck, in Oklahoma.
+“This is not a short-term sprint,” Buck said.
 “This is looking to be a marathon for the industry.
 We’re going to have to pull together every ounce of that can-do spirit.”

 Pessimism, on the other hand, is straightforward.

-“More and more of us are looking around the corner and not hoping this will be over in the next couple of weeks,” said Shelley, in Harris County, Texas.
+“More and more of us are looking around the corner and not hoping this will be over in the next couple of weeks,” said Shelley, in Harris County, Tex.
 “Hope’s valuable.
 Right now it doesn’t feel like there’s a lot of it.”

-Debra Cenziper contributed reporting.
+Debra Cenziper contributed to this report.